BMBIT-oss/PAI_WIKI/Docker.md

       - "10000:10000"
 ```
 Port `10000` is required if you want to connect to PAI with Babyware.

+`devices:` section is only required if you use Serial port to connect to the Panel.

 See [docker documentation](https://docs.docker.com/compose/compose-file/) for explanations.